Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What is the tax-free Personal Allowance?

-The personal tax allowance is the amount of income you can earn in a tax year before you need to start paying income tax on it.
-The allowance will be deducted from the total amount that you earn in a year, so you’ll only pay tax on the part of your income that’s left over.
+The personal allowance is the amount you can earn in a tax year before you need to start paying income tax.
+The allowance will be deducted from the total amount that you earn in a year, so if you go over it you’ll still only pay tax on the part of your income above the threshold.

 For instance, you might earn wages from an employer, receive income from property, make money from business activities, or a combination of all of these.
-The personal allowance will be applied against the total amount, not separately against each source.
+The personal allowance will be applied against the total amount you get from everything, not separately against each source.

 You might also be able to use the tax-free trading allowance against the first £1,000 of income you make from self-employment.